ArniIzhack/ExamsPlatform.ClientWPF/README.md

 2. content row will contain the pages.
 3. footer will hold some general information, currently only my information.

-MainWindow()
+MainWindow() constructore
 1. initialize a reference of MainWindow in a static object that will be accesed fron the entire app.
-2. load SignInPage.
+2. load HomePage.
+3. initialize a 'UserVM' as it's DataContext.
+4. activate the 'DisplayMenu' method that load a menu base on the type of the user.

+DisplayMenu() mthode
+checks what is the type of the current user and loads the corresponding menu.

-//  TODO - 1. set DataContext.
-2. load menu according to changes of the user type.
+//  TODO - 2. load menu according to changes of the user type.

 ## MENUS